 At the same time, they also can’t afford to lose time or money by sticking to outdated payment methods and bookkeeping headaches.

-Choose a platform
+Choose the right platform

-Set up the system
+Set up the rent collection system

 Once you’ve chosen a rent payment platform, setting it up is the next step.
 Most systems follow a simple process: